Sweeping up Zeta: Equitable Partitions and the Successful Partition

-Otherwise, write $\uu^\partial$ for the partition produced by running~Algorithm\nobreakspace \ref {map:leftmost} up to (but not including) the step that produced the pair $(j,i)$.
+Otherwise, write $\uu^\partial$ for the partition produced by running~\Cref{map:leftmost} up to (but not including) the step that produced the pair $(j,i)$.
+By the choice of the pair $(j,i)$, every letter of $\uu$ is at least as far to the left in $\vv^*$ as in $\uu^\partial$, since the step at which we recorded $(j,i)$ is precisely the first step in \Cref{map:leftmost} in which we moved a letter to the left of its position in $\vv^*$.
 The partition $\uu^\partial$ is non-equitable, and $j$ is its rightmost column that is less than equitably filled.
-Every letter in a block to the left of $j$ that does not contribute a $\bmone$ to column $j$ for $\uu^\partial$, is, by our choice of pair $(j,i)$, at least as far to the left in $\vv^*$ as in $\uu^\partial$---and so does not contribute a $\bmone$ to column $j$ in $\vv^*$ either.
-Every letter in a block to the right of $j$ is, again by our choice of $(j,i)$, also at least as far to the left.
-At the same time, since the initial letter in $\uu_{j-1}^\partial$ is by assumption in $\vv^*_{j-1}$, no letter that does not contribute a $\bmone$ to column $j$ for $\uu^\partial$ can have moved to the left of $\vv^*_{j-1}$ to contribute a $\bmone$ to column $\vv^*_j$.
-Thus, $\vv^*$ has at most as many copies of $\bmone$ in column $j$ as $\uu^\partial$ does, which is too few to be equitable, contradicting our assumption that $\vv^*$ was equitable.
+Since every letter in a block to the left of $j$ that does not contribute a $\bmone$ to column $j$ for $\uu^\partial$ is at least as far to the left in $\vv^*$ as in $\uu^\partial$, it does not contribute a $\bmone$ to column $j$ in $\vv^*$ either.
+Every letter in a block to the right of $j$ is also at least as far to the left in $\vv^*$ as in $\uu^\partial$, and at the same time, since the initial letter in $\uu_{j-1}^\partial$ is by assumption in $\vv^*_{j-1}$, no letter that does not contribute a $\bmone$ to column $j$ for $\uu^\partial$ can have moved to the left of $\vv^*_{j-1}$ to contribute a $\bmone$ to column $\vv^*_j$.
+Thus, $\vv^*$ has at most as many copies of $\bmone$ in column $j$ as $\uu^\partial$ does, which is too few to be equitable, contradicting our assumption that $\vv^*$ was equitable. \end{proof}